btorressz/SolanaRetirementPortfolioBuilder/README.md

 ### API Security
 - **Rate Limiting**: Built-in Jupiter API rate limits
 - **Timeout Protection**: 10-second request timeouts
 - **Error Handling**: Comprehensive error catching and logging

+### 💡 Inspiration
+- After reviewing the recent executive order opening 401(k) plans to crypto, real estate, and other alternative assets, I was inspired to build a proof-of-concept over the weekend — the Solana Retirement Portfolio Builder.
+The idea was to explore how such a policy shift could translate into practical tools for portfolio construction, risk analysis, and performance modeling in a retirement-focused crypto allocation.
+This simulator serves as a research platform, enabling backtesting, stress testing, and advanced analytics for Solana-based portfolios, with potential applications in evaluating risk, rebalancing strategies, and long-term return profiles for 401(k) or retirement fund scenarios.